 The Social Activities Program or S.A.P. is a customized, social and life-skills program designed to enhance the lives of young adults who are attending a college or university, living in the dorms or partially independent housing.
 The program aims to fill the gap caused by being away from home, difficulty with peer relationships, limited life skills, and at times just feeling lonely and not being able to engage in the important social aspects and relationship(s) building.
-SAP is similar to the BRIDGES program in that it provides similar opportunities for these students, but at a college/university level.
+SAP is like the BRIDGES program in that it provides similar opportunities for these students, but at a college/university level.

-SAP will also pursue skill building in the areas of housing and related daily activities such as cooking, gardening, house handy work, problem solving, and community activities and how to access them.
+SAP will also pursue skill building in the areas of housing and related daily activities such as cooking, gardening, house handy work, problem solving, community activities and how to access them.

 February was a fun-filled month for the BRIDGES Program at Cypress Bay High School.
 To start off the month, on February 6th the class went to A Painting Fiesta.
 At this art studio, students are provided the supplies necessary to create a painting with direction given...read more